jmtalarn/elm-personal-site/content/posts/2016-07-16-building-a-jsf-composite-component.md

 Since the version 2.2 of the JSF specification build composite components is a really easy thing to do.
 I will describe here how we implemented one to reuse a piece of UI in many pages.

-From the answer of this <a href="http://stackoverflow.com/questions/6358066/how-to-implement-a-dynamic-list-with-a-jsf-2-0-composite-component" target="_blank"><i class="fab fa-stack-overflow">\* StackOverflow question</a> I'd learned about how to create the \*java\* part of this example.
+From the answer of this [StackOverflow question](http://stackoverflow.com/questions/6358066/how-to-implement-a-dynamic-list-with-a-jsf-2-0-composite-component) I've learned about how to create the _java_ part of this example.

 <!--more-->
 <h1 id="herethereistheexample">Here is the example.</h1>